CrackedResearcher/replacify/README.md

-replacify uses llms to analyze your resume and skillset, then predicts how automatable your role is. it gives you a percentage score and some spicy commentary. because sometimes, the truth hurts. but at least it's quantified.
+replacify uses llms to analyze your resume and skillset, then predicts how automatable your role is. it gives you a percentage score and some spicy commentary.

+because sometimes, the truth hurts. but at least it's quantified. haha

 ## why